 Further information for visiting South Africa and beyond

-If you are interested to learn more about South Africa (or southern Africa in general) to inform your planning I have a number of other articles which may be of interest.
+If you are interested to learn more about South Africa (or southern Africa in general) to inform your planning I have a number of other articles which may be of interest including our South Africa travel guide with more practical tips and advice to help you plan your trip.

 A selection of recommended books all about South Africa which make good reads before you go.
 I think it is always a good idea to find out about a place before you visit and having at least some understanding of the history of South Africa is particularly important.

 Find out my recommended places to visit in the Cape Provinces – lots of amazing things to do and see.